 The TMJ may be affected by osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more (degenerative joint disease), usually in people > 50 years.
 Occasionally, patients complain of stiffness, a grating sound on jaw movement, or mild pain.
 Crepitus may result from disk degeneration or perforation, causing bone to grate on bone.
 Joint involvement is generally bilateral.
 X-rays or cone beam CT may show flattening (eg, subchondral cysts, erosions and lipping of the condyle, suggestive of dysfunctional change, most likely due to excessive loading of the joint).
 Treatment is symptomatic.
 An oral appliance (mouth guard) worn during sleep (and possibly while awake) may help alleviate pain and reduce grating sounds.

-This type of arthritis usually develops in people aged 20 to 40 yr after trauma or in people with persistent myofascial pain syndrome (see Myofascial Pain Syndrome).
+This arthritis usually develops in people (usually women) aged 20 to 40 years with a history of trauma or persistent temporomandibular myofascial pain syndrome Temporomandibular Myofascial Pain Syndrome Temporomandibular myofascial pain syndrome (previously known as myofascial pain and dysfunction syndrome [MPDS or MFPDS]) can occur in patients with a normal temporomandibular joint.
+It is caused... read more .
 It is characterized by limited opening of the mouth, unilateral pain during jaw movement, joint tenderness, and crepitus.
-When it is associated with myofascial pain syndrome, symptoms wax and wane.
+When it is associated with temporomandibular myofascial pain syndrome, symptoms wax and wane.